toddkitta/CortanaIntelligenceWorkshopPrereqDeployment/README.md

 1. Deploy workshop environment to Azure
 2. Acquire a Weather Underground API Key

+## Workshop Requirements

+- Microsoft Azure Subscription should be pay-as-you-go, MSDN, or EA.
+   - If you are using your company's Azure subscription and your company requries that you be connected to your corporate network (through a VPN or otherwise), we recommend that you use a Trial or MSDN subscription for this workshop.
+This is due to the fact that you will be connecting to your subscription inside of a VM that is not connected to your corporate network.
+   - Recommendation is to have each user have their own Azure subscription.
+This will allow every attendee to have their own sandbox.
+- Please keep in mind that HDInsight cluster and VM you provision as setup for this workshop will incur charges, so provision these resources closest to the workshop date as possible.
+Preferably the afternoon/night before the workshop.

 ## Deploy Workshop Environment to Azure

 This GitHub repo can deploy the assets to Azure needed to complete the Cortana Intelligence Workshop.
 We are leveraging a capability of Azure called ARM templates which allow you to specifiy what your solution looks like from a deployment perspetive simply by using JSON code.
 This is a fairly simple use of ARM templates, but you can actually deploy very complex topologies using this technology - straight from source control.
 Pretty cool!!